 Do Weighted Vests Hurt Your Back When Running?

-No, weighted vests shouldn’t hurt your back while running unless you have pre-existing back problems.
-With the right padding and shoulder strap design, you should be able to evenly distribute the pressure to not develop any pressure points.
+No, weighted vests shouldn’t hurt your back when running unless you have pre-existing back problems.
+With the proper padding and shoulder strap design, you should be able to distribute the pressure to avoid any pain.

 Does Running With a Weighted Vest Build Muscle?

 Yes, running with a weighted vest can build muscle.
-You would need to run at high-intensity levels to fully strain your muscles.
+Note that you need to run at high-intensity levels to strain your muscles fully.
 As a result, your body will respond by repairing the strained leg muscles and adding new muscle fibers.